lucas-angermann/idai-field-web/README.md

 ## Images

+in config.exs

+When using cantaloupe, set images to "cantaloupe".
+Use other values or "local" to indicate usage of filesystem.

+### Development - using filesystem

 In order to be able to see images you can override the images volume by creating a `docker-compose.override.yml` that contains the volume definition.
 This file gets automatically picked up by `docker-compose` and will not be published